-- Ability to work as part of, contribute to and lead multi-disciplinary teams
+- Ability to work as part of and contribute to multi-disciplinary teams.

 An exciting opportunity working in conservation has now arisen.
 We are looking for enthusiastic, passionate people wanting to represent Forest & Bird; a well-regarded and long serving conservation organisation in New Zealand.

 You will be part of a dynamic face to face sales team promoting conservation awareness resulting in securing long term regular givers to our society, to help fund our national and local conservation projects and campaigns, and advocating for the protection of New Zealand’s natural environment.